 Still on the Nostalgia Funny Car Circuit

 Larson has raced for more than five decades.
 Fifty years of drag racing would be enough for almost anybody, but Larson continues to race nostalgia funny cars.
-For 2013, Worm, Inc. has created an authentic replica of the car in the photo above.
-Larson reportedly still owns the original car in this photo, but changes in safety rules have made that car illegal for all out racing.
+For 2013, Worm, Inc. has created an authentic replica of the car.
+Larson reportedly still owns the original car in this photo, but changes in safety rules have made that car illegal for all-out racing.
 The Worm chassis meets current safety rules, but maintains the appearance of the original car.